-Say “AMEN” if you are praying to secure grant dollar for your organization in the upcoming year!
+Say “AMEN” if you are praying to secure grants for faith-based organizations in the upcoming year!

-Whether you are an established faith-based nonprofit or you are a program operating under a church fiscal sponsor…today’s blog is for you.
+Whether you are an established faith-based nonprofit or you are a program operating under a church fiscal sponsor…today’s blog discussing grants for faith-based organizations is for you.

 First and foremost, let me share the good news…

 No matter what your mission is, there is a donor somewhere in this world who is just as passionate about your cause as you are.
+Someone wants to fund grants for faith-based organizations.
 You just need to figure out who it is!

 If you don’t believe me, visit a local library that has “Foundation Center” software and type in keywords into the search bar and matches will magically appear!